Kalindro/luxmed-appointments-hunter/README.md

 There are safeguards in the script, nonetheless a friendly reminder.
 ___
-If you are surprised with amount of commits for such a small project, I'm using this project to test a lot of server and docker related things in my home lab
+If you are surprised with amount of commits for such a small project, I'm using this project to test a lot of server and docker related things in my home lab, apologies